Bookmobile Modified Service

 Key Points Summary

-• The Hamilton Public Library is committed to providing Library services that are accessible to all persons who wish to obtain and use Library services.
-Library services will be relevant, inclusive and responsive to community needs.
+• The Hamilton Public Library is committed to providing Library services that are accessible to all persons who wish to obtain, use, and benefit from Library services.
+Library Services will be relevant, inclusive, and responsive to community needs.
 Each member of the community, including persons with disabilities, has an equal opportunity to use and/or to be employed by the Hamilton Public Library.
-All library services will be provided in a manner that respects the dignity and independence of persons with disabilities.
-The Library will strive to provide library services in a way that meets the specific needs of persons with disabilities and in a way that is convenient and accessible to persons with disabilities.

 • The Hamilton Public Library will provide communication supports and accessible formats and it will incorporate accessibility design, criteria and features when procuring or acquiring goods, services or facilities, except where it is not practicable to do so.